 Absent a request for confidentiality as described above, the Coordinator or Deputy Coordinator will ask the Complainant questions to get a basic understanding of the reported Prohibited Conduct.
 The interview will include, but is not limited to, questions to understand the key facts upon which the Complainant bases the report (i.e., the who, what, where, and when) to appropriately assess how to proceed.
-At the conclusion of the Intake Meeting, and if the individual wishes to move forward with a complaint, the Coordinator and Deputies will decide:
+At the conclusion of the Intake Meeting, and if the Complainant wishes to move forward with a formal complaint, the Coordinator and Deputies will decide:

-- Does the Complainant's report state facts that, if true, could constitute a violation of the College's Sexual Misconduct Policy?
+- Do the Complainant's report state facts that, if true, could constitute a violation of the College's Sexual Misconduct Policy? - ${\odot}$ $\,$ If yes, the College must proceed with the process.